Frequently Asked Questions

 A: We are essentially a bulk store, selling environmentally friendly, Canadian made cleaning products for your body and home by weight, with prices listed in 100 gram increments.
-We also carry a selection of raw ingredients for people who like to make their own recipes for body care or home cleaning.
 Bring in your empty, clean and dry bottles or containers, or choose one to purchase from our supply, and continue reusing that same container again and again.
 Each time you come in, we will weigh your empty container, fill it with the product of your choice and weight it again before ringing you through.
 Our goal is to reduce the amount of single use disposable packaging going into the landfills, water ways and inefficient recycling systems by making it as easy as we can for people to reuse the packaging they already have.

 Q: What sort of container can I refill?

 A: We accept clean, empty and dry mason jars, jam jars, wine bottles, Tupperware containers, brand name shampoo bottles, ceramic soap dispensers and so much more.
 We are not worried about you bringing in a bottle with a different brand on it.
 The purpose is to continually reuse whatever type of packaging you already have.
 Just please make sure it is clean and dry.

 Q: Why does the bottle have to be empty, clean and dry if I am just putting soap on top of soap?